databricks/spark-knowledgebase/troubleshooting/missing_dependencies_in_jar_files.md

 # Missing Dependencies in Jar Files

 By default, maven does not include dependency jars when it builds a target.
-When running a Spark job, if the Spark worker machines don't contain the dependency jars - there will be an error.
+When running a Spark job, if the Spark worker machines don't contain the dependency jars - there will be an error that a class cannot be found.

-The easiest way to work around this is to create a *shaded* or *uber* jar which will package the dependencies as well.
+The easiest way to work around this is to create a *shaded* or *uber* jar to package the dependencies as well in the jar.

-It is then possible to opt out certain dependencies from being included in the uber jar by marking them as ```<scope>provided</scope>```.
-Spark dependency jars should be marked as provided since they are obviously already on the Spark cluster.
+It is possible to opt out certain dependencies from being included in the uber jar by marking them as ```<scope>provided</scope>```.
+Spark dependency jars should be marked as provided since they are already on the Spark cluster.
+You may also mark other jars that you have already installed to your worker machines as provided.

-Here is an example Maven pom.xml file that compile all the code in that project to the jar, and also include the common-cli jar, but not the Spark dependencies:
+Here is an example Maven pom.xml file that creates an uber jar will all the code in that project and includes the common-cli dependency, but not any of the Spark libraries.:

 ```xml
 <project>